 Pilots are encouraged to turn on external lights, where fitted, when in the vicinity of a non-controlled aerodrome, and until the aircraft has landed and is clear of all runways.

 Transponders can be detected by aircraft equipped with airborne collision avoidance system (ACAS) or traffic collision avoidance systems (TCAS), allowing them to ‘see’ other aircraft and take evasive action.
 Pilots of transponder-equipped aircraft should, at all times, ensure their transponder is switched to ON/ALT (Mode C), especially when operating in the vicinity of a non-controlled aerodrome.
-In the event of a radio failure, it is important to select and squawk code 7600 in Mode C on their transponders (CAAP 166-01(4.1)).
+In the event of a radio failure, it is important to select and squawk (transmit) code 7600 in Mode C on their transponders (CAAP 166-01(4.1)).

 So as not to impede commercial aviation, pilots flying recreational, sport or general aviation (GA) aircraft for their own leisure, should consider giving way to aircraft being used for commerce provided that the inconvenience to their own operation is not great and it can be done safely.
-Operators of commercial aircraft should never expect a give-way offer to be assumed or automatic.
+Operators of commercial aircraft should never expect a give-way offer to be made.
 Any offer to give way must be explicit and its acceptance acknowledged (CAAP 166-01(4.1).